 And what about Bad Boys II?

 Now compare this to the number of films that have depicted Arabs or Muslims of whatever ethnicity as terrorists since 9/11.
-Before 2001 you had Delta Force and The Siege (which went out of its way to provide balanced portrayals of Arabs), I guess the goofy Libyans in Back to the Future, and True Lies.
+Before 2001, you had Delta Force and The Siege (which went out of its way to provide balanced portrayals of Arabs), and I guess the goofy Libyans in Back to the Future and True Lies.
 Since then there’s been Syriana (but who really are the bad guys in that film?) and the early seasons of 24.

 So, I guess Irish, Italians, and Arabs/Muslims should be thanking our Russian friends for being so . . . terrible?
 And terribly complacent?